Work and the Global Economy

 - Economic Sociology (SOC 754): explores how economic actors, institutions, and processes are embedded in social networks and operate in distinct global, historical, and cultural contexts.
 The class focuses on how this embeddedness ultimately structures power and inequality in markets.

-Current research interests: Culture; Markets and Politics; Organization Theory; Social Movements; Globalization/Localization; Food; Consumers and Consumption; Sustainability; Law & Society; Qualitative Methodologies
+- Current Research Interests: Culture; Markets and Politics; Organization Theory; Social Movements; Globalization/Localization; Food; Consumers and Consumption; Sustainability; Law and Society; Qualitative Methodologies